FooBarShebang/introspection_lib/Documentation/References/UD002_base_exceptions.md

         Outer(2.3)
     except (UT_TypeError, UT_ValueError) as err:
         Message = '{} - required a positive integer'.format(err.args[0])
-        raise UT_Exception(Message, FromTraceback = err.__traceback__)
+        raise UT_Exception(Message, FromTraceback = err.__traceback__) from None
     #do some stuff
 except UT_Exception_Check as err:
     print(err.Traceback.CallChain)
 ```

 In this case the *Traceback* refers to the substituted traceback with the call chain being \<'module'\> -> Outer() -> Middle() -> Inner(), although it has been raised directly in the module's top frame.
 This is convenient when you want to hide some implementation details, or, as in this example, for coercing of the exceptions.
-In this example, not integer input value results in sub-class of TypeError, whereas integer but not positive - ValueError.
+In this example, not integer input value results in sub-class of **TypeError**, whereas integer but not positive - **ValueError**.
 Both situations are caught and converted into a single (combined) error with extended explanation (error message) and preserved exception traceback.

 **Note** that the *\_\_traceback\_\_* argument will still hold the actual exception traceback (only the module's frame).
 The keyword argument *FromTraceback* (substitution) takes precedent on the *SkipFrames* (truncation).